DanGilbertTX/DigitalResumeCreation/README.md

 Once you have the template unzip, go ahead and open ./index.html in both a web browers (so you can see changes) and in your text editor.
 Alternatively, you can steal my index.html page if you want.
 Just view source/view page source on that site and it will open up the index.html in the browser.
 Copy/paste it in to your text editor and start making changes there.

-#### Other than content changes, here are specific items you will need to change:
+#### Other than content changes, here are specific items you will need to change (line numbers are the stock index.html):

-1.
+1. Line 8 - Change the title to something personal
+2. Lines 13 & 14 - Change the favicon (what shows up in the browser tab before the page title) to whatever you want.
+Regular is 32x32 and Apple Touch is 180x180
+3. Line 48 - Insert your avatar picture here
+4. Line 49 - Change the name
+5. Lines 51 - 51 - These are links to social media or other sites.
+In the default they do not have a hyperlink.
+For your page you will need to add that like so: `<a href="https://github.com/DanGilbertTX" target="_blank" class="github"><i class="bx bxl-github"></i></a>`
+6.